 Word On The Water, Regent's Canal Towpath, London, UK

-This floating bookshop actually used to make its way up and down the canal but now it’s moored by Granary Square (so at least you know where to find it).
-Go for the books, stay for the dog and one of the live music performances on the roof if you’re lucky.
+This floating bookshop on a 100-year-old Dutch barge actually used to make its way up and down the canal but now it’s moored by Granary Square (so at least you know where to find it).
+Go for the books – they have a range of second-hand tomes and new releases plus some quirky titles, as you’d expect from a bookshop on a boat – stay for the dog and one of the live music performances on the roof if you’re lucky.

 Tunnel King's Cross/St Pancras, Collier St, King's Cross, London, UK